Snowflake-Labs/sfquickstarts/site/sfguides/src/production_ready_rag_with_trulens_snowflake_cortex/production_ready_rag_trulens_snowflake_cortex.md

 Duration: 1

-### What You Learned
+### What We Learned

-- In this quickstart, we learned build a RAG with Cortex Search and Cortex LLM Fucntions.
+- In this quickstart, we learned build a RAG with Cortex Search and Cortex LLM Functions.
 - Additionally, we learned how to set up TruLens instrumentation and create a custom RAG class with TruLens feedback providers.
 - Finally, we learned how to use feedback results as guardrails to improve a RAG application so it can be production-ready.